iam-fabulous/payroll_app/README.md

 # Payroll Management System

 A robust, hierarchical payroll API built with **NestJS**, **TypeORM**, and **SQLite**.
 This application models a corporate structure (Employees, Managers, Sales) and implements a complex, date-aware salary calculation engine using polymorphic business logic.

+    Api demo link below!

 ---